Your safety is our priority

 AS YOU PREPARE TO VISIT US

-(Last Updated on 11th May 2021)
+(Last Updated on 5th July 2022)

 As you plan your visit, you will want to know more about travelling to the Maldives under the new normal.
 Our resorts adhere to the Ministry of Tourism’s guidelines to ensure that your stay with us is exceptional, unforgettable and safe.

-Everyone at Villa Hotels and Resorts would like to thank you for continuing to choose us for your memorable holiday destination.
+Everyone at Villa Hotels & Resorts would like to thank you for continuing to choose us for your memorable holiday destination.
 Whether you are traveling to us for the first time or returning, we aim for your stay to be truly exceptional, unforgettable and safe.

 To guide you prior to travelling to the Maldives, we have prepared the below information which we advise to read prior to travelling.

 Effective from the 13th March 2022, the Public Health Emergency has been revoked in all parts of the Maldives and changes have been made to Covid-19 preventative measures.
 Wearing face marks is no longer mandatory in islands and areas without outbreaks.
 However, masks should still be worn if you suffer from flu symptoms.

 In addition, it has been announced that travel related quarantine and PCR is no longer required for all travelers, including unvaccinated travelers.
 However, Traveler Declaration is still required and must be submitted before travel to the Maldives here.

 IF YOU TEST POSITIVE FOR COVID WHILE AT ANY OF OUR RESORTS